 There are currently no accurate, simple, and affordable cancer screening tests available in veterinary medicine, yet 25 percent of the more than 55 million dogs in the United States will develop cancer at some stage of their life, accounting for an estimated 4.2 million cancer diagnoses each year.

 The Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM) and VolitionRx Limited (Volition) are working to change that with a partnership through which veterinary oncologists at the CVM will test Volition’s Nu.QTM platform and assays, it was announced Friday.
-Nu.QTM is a suite of novel, routine blood tests for the unique nucleosomes that serve as biomarkers in cancer.
+Nu.QTM is a suite of novel, routine blood screening tests for the unique nucleosomes that serve as biomarkers in cancer in dogs.

 “The Texas A&M College of Veterinary Medicine & Biomedical Sciences is excited to be working with Volition to develop tests for the early detection of cancer and other diseases in animals,” said Dr. Eleanor M. Green, the Carl B. King Dean of Veterinary Medicine at Texas A&M. “The research and clinical trials conducted by CVM’s veterinary oncologists work on the cutting-edge of medicine and have benefitted both humans and animals.
 The goal of this project with Volition is to provide all veterinarians with simple, affordable, routine blood tests that can help identify disease early and improve the lives of both animals and the people who love them.”